 - i.
-Select the cell range for which a chart is required to be inserted. - ii.
-Select Insert $\rightarrow$ Charts from the menu bar. - It will open a Chart wizard. - iii.
+Select the cell range for which a chart is to be inserted. - ii.
+Select Insert \rightarrow Chart from the menu bar.
+It will open a Chart Wizard. - iii.
 Select the desired chart type.

-It will insert a chart and then you have a choice whether you want to finish the steps or format it by following the next three tabs- Data Range, Data Series, Chart Elements.

-vi.
-Click Finish the chart wizard will close.

-A chart as shown below will be inserted.

-3. Naina Sharma wants to store data of her monthly expenditures for a period of one year and also wants to perform some calculations and analysis.
-Which Libre application, will you suggest Naina to use for this purpose?

-Ans.
-LibreOfficeCalc

-4. In a Spreadsheet software, the formula =A1+ \$A\$2 was entered in cell A3 and then copied into cell B3, What is the formula copied into B3?

-Ans. =B1+\$A\$2

-5. Name the cells included in the range reference A1:B2?

-Ans.
-A1,A2,B1,B2

-- 6. Identify the type of cell reference of the following cell address:

-- a.
-A\$1

-- b.
-B10

-- c. \$G\$12

-- d. \$H5

-- e.
-H22

-Ans. a.
-Mixed reference (Row number is absolute)

-- b.
-Relative Reference

-- c.
-Absolute Reference

-- d.
-Mixed reference (column name is absolute)

-- e.
-Relative Reference

-- 7. Can you include more than one mathematical operator in a single formula?

-Ans.
-Yes, we can do any many operators as we want in a single expression For example =A1+B2-(10/C2)

-- 8. How do formulas work in a spreadsheet? - Ans.
+It will insert a chart and then you have a choice whether you want to finish the steps or format it by following the next three tabs- Data Range, Data Series, Chart Elements. - iv.
+Click on the Finish button to close the Chart Wizard.
+A chart will be inserted. - 3.
+In a spreadsheet software, the formula =A1+ \$A\$2 was entered in cell A3 and then copied into cell B3.
+What is the formula copied into B3? - Ans. =B1+ \$A\$2 - 4.
+Name the cells included in the range reference A1:B2? - Ans.
+A1, A2, B1, B2 - 5.
+Identify the type of cell reference of the following cell address: - a.
+A\$1 - b.
+B10 - c. \$G\$12 - d. \$H5 - Ans. a.
+Mixed reference (Row number is absolute) - b.
+Relative reference - c.
+Absolute reference - d.
+Mixed reference (column name is absolute) - 6.
+Can you include more than one mathematical operator in a single formula? - Ans.
+Yes, we can use many operators as we want in a single expression.
+For example =A1+B2-(10/C2) - 7.
+How do formulas work in a spreadsheet? - Ans.
 Formulas in a spreadsheet use cell references, operators, and functions to perform calculations.
-For example :=A1+B1 - 9.
+For example: =A1+B1 - 8.
 What is an active cell?
-How do you delete the content of the active cell? - Ans.
-The currently selected cell in a spreadsheet is known as an active cell.

-To delete the content press Delete key.

-- 9. What is an active cell?
-How do you delete the content of the active cell? - Ans.
-The currently selected cell in a spreadsheet is known as an active cell.

-To delete the content press Delete key.

-- 10. How can you edit the content of an active cell? - Ans.
-The steps to delete the content of the active cell are as follows: - i.
-Double-click on the active cell. - ii.
-Press the F2 key.
+How do you delete the content of an active cell? - Ans.
+The currently selected cell in a spreadsheet is known as an active cell. - To delete the content, press the Delete key. - 9.
+How can you edit the content of an active cell? - Ans.
+The steps to edit the content of the active cell are as follows: - i.
+Double-click on the active cell or press the F2 key. - ii.
+Change the content.

-The cursor will blink.

-- iii.
-Delete the content. - iv.
-Enter new content.

-- 1. Identify the outputs that occur while doing the following calculations in a LibreOffice Spreadsheet. - a.
-If C2=200, C3=300, C4=150, C5=150 what will be the result of =average (C2: C5)? - b.
-If A2=35 what will be the result of A2 \ 2? - c.
-If C4=200 and D4=2 then what will be the output of =C4 / D4 + 22.

-Ans. a.
-200
+- 1. Consider the given sheet and answer the following questions: - a.
+Write the formula to calculate the number of absentees in all the sections.

 - b.
-70

-- c.
-122

-- 2. Considering the given worksheet and answer the following questions:

-Α В С D E

-1 110

-2 SECTIONS TOTAL PRESENT ABSENT

-3 Α 34 30 4

-4 В 33 32

-5 С 35 31

-6 D 36 34

-7 E 34 31

-8 F 35 35

-9 TOTAL

-10 TOTAL %AGE

-11

-- a.
-Delete the contents of cell E3 and write a formula to calculate the number of students absent in all the sections. - b.
-Calculate the total number of students in cell C9, the total number of students present in cell D9 and the total number of students absent in cell E9. - c.
-Calculate the Present percentage in cell D10 and the Absent percentage in cell E10.
+Write the formulas to Calculate the total number of students in cell C9, the total number of students present in cell D9 and the total number of absentees in cell E9. - c.
+Write the formulas to calculate the percentage of students present in cell D10 and the percentage of students absent in cell E10.